-To calculate gain from the disposition of the home, subtract your adjusted basis in the home — what you paid for the home plus major home improvements that increase value — from the fair market value of the home at foreclosure (again, from 1099-C, Line 7).
+To calculate the gain from the disposition of the home, subtract your adjusted basis in the home — what you paid for the home plus significant home improvements that increased the value — from the fair market value of the home at foreclosure (again, from 1099-C, Line 7).

 What Isn’t Covered

 - Perhaps more significantly, the act holds that you can only exclude the discharge of principal residence indebtedness.
-That’s debt used to buy, build, or substantially improve your principal residence, or to refinance debt incurred for those purposes.
-Simply put, if you refinanced your home mortgage (just once or many times) and took out cash in excess of your original debt, you can’t exclude any forgiven debt from the cash-out portion of your refi.
+That’s debt used to buy, build, or substantially improve your principal residence or to refinance debt incurred for those purposes.
+Simply put, if you refinanced your home mortgage (just once or many times) and took out cash in excess of your original debt, you can’t exclude any forgiven debt from the cash-out portion of your refinance.
 You must report it as taxable income.

-For example, if last year you put took out a $180,000 mortgage on a $200,000 home and then the value rose to $250,000, you may have refinanced to get some extra cash to pay off credit cards.
-The difference between the original mortgage and the new value, in this case $70,000, is considered taxable income after a foreclosure or a short sale.
+For example, let’s say you took out a $180,000 mortgage on a $200,000 home.
+Later, the value rose to $250,000, and you refinanced to get an extra $20,000 cash to pay off credit cards.
+The difference between the original mortgage ($180,000) and the new mortgage ($200,000) is $20,000.
+That $20,000 is considered taxable income after a foreclosure or short sale.

 Some good news: Even if you find yourself in one of the exceptions to the act, you can exclude up to $250,000 ($500,000 if married filing jointly) under the one-time exclusion of a gain on a primary residence.

-If You Don’t Qualify
+Options if You Don’t Qualify

 - Bankruptcy.
 If your home and mortgage are included and discharged through bankruptcy, the forgiven debt is generally not taxable.

-Hopefully, a foreclosure or short sale is a once-in-a-lifetime situation, but if you’re facing the challenge of losing your home, you need to know what the tax consequences and implications are before they sneak up on you and cause more damage to your budget.
+Hopefully, a foreclosure or short sale is a once-in-a-lifetime situation.
+But if you’re facing the challenge of losing your home, you need to know what the tax consequences and implications are before they sneak up on you and cause more damage to your budget.